Academic Catalog

 2

-ACT/SAT scores are valid for one year from the student’s graduation date and will be reviewed for academic eligibility by the Chamberlain University BSN Admission Committee within that one-year timeframe.
+HESI, TEAS and ACT/SAT scores are valid for five years from the completed test date and will be reviewed by the Chamberlain University BSN Admission Committee to determine academic eligibility within that timeframe.

 GED® is a registered trademark of the American Council on Education and may not be used without permission.